 If you’re curious, I wrote a separate post about our meals in Albania (’cause I love food) so you can learn more about what to try in Theth, Tirana, and Shkoder too.

 In town, there are guesthouses to cook your meals but only one small and poorly stocked market.
 If you want chocolate, peanuts, or anything else on your hikes you have to bring it in yourself.

-When You Can (and Can’t) Visit Theth
+When You Can (and Can’t) Visit Theth National Park

 I said the road into Theth was bad, but the truth is it’s so precarious that it’s closed all winter long!